Beyond Wine in Colorado's Wine Country

 Hopefully all the day’s snacking hasn’t spoiled your appetite.
 Several fine restaurants in Grand Junction cater to those looking to sample regional ingredients and support local farmers.
 One of the best is 626 on Rood.
 Look for dishes that feature fresh baby beets, white radishes, heirloom tomatoes and house specialties like roasted rack of Colorado lamb, sweet yellow melon and tomatillo or peach-mole sauces, red bell pepper polenta and goat-cheese strudel.

 While wine wasn’t the focus of this journey, you may want to consider it for the next one.
-Many premium varietals grow well in the Grand Valley, including merlot, chardonnay, cabernet sauvignon, shiraz and several German-inspired wines.
+Many premium varietals grow well in the Grand Junction area, including merlot, chardonnay, cabernet sauvignon, shiraz and several German-inspired wines.
 Vintners in this region also make a cornucopia of delicious fruit wines as well as several kinds of mead from the local fruit you’ve tasted.
 The area’s welcoming and down-to-earth demeanor make sampling these wines one of the state’s most relaxing and delightful activities.